joelstrohmeier/website/src/index.md

 ## Work

-I've led work with NHS Test and Trace, Zurich, British Airways, Booking.com and Transport for Greater Manchester.
+I've led work with NHS Test and Trace, Zurich, British Airways, Booking.com and Transport for Greater Manchester, to name a few organisations.
 While at NHS Test and Trace, I helped establish the processes and standards for digital accessibility across the programme.

 ## Speaking